elisehuard/elisehuard.github.io/_posts/2019-12-25-nanowrimo.markdown

 date:   2019-12-25 18:03:00 +0000
 categories: writing
 ---
 This year I participated to NaNoWriMo: the [National Novel Writing Month](https://en.wikipedia.org/wiki/National_Novel_Writing_Month), which takes place in November every month.
 It was started in the US in 1999, and it's grown to a worldwide phenomenon.
 The challenge: write 50000 words - a novel's worth of words - in a month.
-This comes down to a little less than 1750 words per day.
+Or about 1750 words a day.
 I've wanted to participate for years, but never quite got around to it.
 Life got in the way, or I forgot and remembered mid-november.
 This year, I was ready.
 It was time.

 ### Preptober
 For all my readiness I completely missed that Nanowrimo is preceded by Preptober: a month to prepare your novel.
 I came to regret missing this stage - it's much easier to write a novel when you have laid out the groundwork.
 I figure next time I write a book I'll try to: